rosu-2805/server-sdk/README.md

 Every command  may raise an exception.
 You must take care to handle exceptions in a right way.
 EasyMorph Server SDK also has own exceptions, they are described in corresponding section.

 **Spaces**.
 System workspace splited into several Spaces.
 Each space has it's own security restrictions.
 Space contains Tasks and Files.
 There is at least one predefined space named `Default`.
 It's a public.

+Space names are case-insensitive.